influxdata/flux/docs/SPEC.md

 The identifiers `a` and `b` in the body of the `add` function are used as both `int` and `float` types.
 This is let-polymorphism, each different use of an identifier may have a different type.

-Structural polymorphism is the concept that structures (objects in Flux) can be used by the same function even if the structures themselves are different.
+Structural polymorphism is the concept that structures (records in Flux) can be used by the same function even if the structures themselves are different.
 For example:

     john = {name:"John", lastName:"Smith"}
     jane = {name:"Jane", age:44}

-    // John and Jane are objects with different types.
+    // John and Jane are records with different types.
-    // We can still define a function that can operate on both objects safely.
+    // We can still define a function that can operate on both records safely.

     // name returns the name of a person name = (person) => person.name